 - Use Live View frequently when setting up and aiming your camera.
 If you can't see it in Live View, assume your camera can't see it either.

 - When aiming your camera at the perimeter of your property, try to avoid capturing the street or any passing cars.
-This will minimize the number of false alerts you get.
+This will minimise the number of false notifications you get.

-- Be careful when placing your camera under an overhang or in shadow.
+- Be careful when placing your camera under an overhang or in a shadowed area.
 A deep enough shadow in part of the view may confuse the camera and restrict your detection area.

 - Keep an eye out for any bright sources of light such as reflective metal or the setting sun that might blind your camera.

 - While your camera will work just fine when placed on a table or a shelf, you should consider mounting it on the wall.
 This will prevent jolts or shakes from people bumping into it, which can change the view angle of the camera.

 - Try mounting the camera in a corner of the room to get maximum coverage of the space.

 - Don't mount your camera directly across from a window, especially one where the rising or setting sun might create a glare for the camera.